dfherr/geminabox-release/README.md

  The gem only uses the ruby default libaries uri and net/http and expects you are using bundler.

-You no longer need to require "bundler/gem_tasks".
-The gem does it for you.
-Make sure you do not require bundler/gem_tasks anywhere before geminabox-release gets required.
+You must no longer require "bundler/gem_tasks" as geminabox-release requires a modified version for you which supports all other functionality!

 ## How to use